 Jason Baker is a fan of the Worcester Memorial Auditorium - so much so that he has made two trips to document the building.
-On December 4, the local photographer spent an hour exploring the Aud for the second time, capturing striking images of its chambers and corridors.
+On December 4, the local photographer and his colleague, Zach Menard, spent an hour exploring the Aud for the second time, capturing striking images of its chambers and corridors.
 He specializes in historic buildings, particularly those that are vacant or deteriorating.
 His goal is to create a visual record of structures at risk of demolition and to inspire viewers to learn more about the sites.
 "I feel like I'm keeping memories alive," Baker said in a recent Boston Globe article.

 In addition to the Aud, Baker has photographed another AHF adaptive reuse project, the Charles River Speedway in Boston.
 AHF is grateful for his efforts to draw attention to these and other historic buildings across New England.